abdilmajid/iac-project/README.md

 ## STEP 5: Build AWS Infrastructure with Terraform

-- Once we have the two AMI images built with Packer, we need to copy them to the "**variables.tf**" file inside the Terraform directory.
+- Once we have the two AMI images built with Packer, we need to copy them to the **variables.tf** file inside the Terraform directory.

     > **Note:** The AMI’s built with packer should already be copied into the variables.tf file.
 So just check that the values are correct
     >